 Zoom Video Communications (ZM) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from ZM as it approaches its next earnings release.
+Investors will be hoping for strength from ZM as it approaches its next earnings release, which is expected to be March 4, 2020.

 Investors should also note any recent changes to analyst estimates for ZM.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ZM is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ZM currently has a Zacks Rank of #3 (Hold).

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 98, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 109, which puts it in the top 43% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.